article banner

 import kotlinx.coroutines.delay import kotlinx.coroutines.launch import kotlinx.coroutines.coroutineScope //sampleStart suspend fun main(): Unit = coroutineScope { val job = launch { repeat(1_000) { i -> delay(200) println("Printing $i") } } delay(1100) job.cancel() job.join() println("Cancelled successfully") } // (0.2 sec) // Printing 0 // (0.2 sec) // Printing 1 // (0.2 sec) // Printing 2 // (0.2 sec) // Printing 3 // (0.2 sec) // Printing 4 // (0.1 sec) // Cancelled successfully //sampleEnd

-launch starts a process that prints numbers every 200 ms. However, after 1100 ms, we cancel this process.
-So coroutine changes state to "Cancelling", and at the first suspension point, a CancellationException is thrown.
-This exception ends our coroutine body, so coroutine changes state to "Cancelled", join resumes, and we see "Cancelled successfully".
+launch starts a process that prints a number every 200 ms. However, after 1100 ms, we cancel this process, therefore the coroutine changes state to "Cancelling", and a CancellationException is thrown at the first suspension point.
+This exception ends our coroutine body, so the coroutine changes state to "Cancelled", join resumes, and we see "Cancelled successfully".

-We might cancel with a different exception (by passing an exception as an argument to the cancel function) to specify the cause.
-This cause needs to be a subtype of CancellationException, because only an exception of this type can be used to cancel a coroutine.
+We might cancel with a different exception (by passing an exception as an argument to the cancel function) in order to specify the cause.
+This cause needs to be a subtype of CancellationException because only an exception of this type can be used to cancel a coroutine.

-The cancellation mechanism is simple, but it is very powerful.
+The cancellation mechanism is simple but very powerful.
 It guarantees that if we have a finally block, it will be executed, and all the resources will be freed.
-It also allows us to make an action only in case of cancellation, by catching CancellationException.
-It is not necessary to rethrow this exception, because it is ignored by the coroutine builder, but it is considered a good practice to do so, in case there is some outer scope that should know about the cancellation.
+It also allows us to make an action only in case of cancellation by catching CancellationException.
+It is not necessary to rethrow this exception because it is ignored by the coroutine builder, but it is considered good practice to do so in case there is some outer scope that should know about the cancellation.

 import kotlinx.coroutines.* //sampleStart suspend fun main(): Unit = coroutineScope { val job = launch { try { repeat(1_000) { i -> delay(200) println("Printing $i") } } catch (e: CancellationException) { println("Cancelled with $e") throw e } finally { println("Finally") } } delay(700) job.cancel() job.join() println("Cancelled successfully") delay(1000) } // (0.2 sec) // Printing 0 // (0.2 sec) // Printing 1 // (0.2 sec) // Printing 2 // (0.1 sec) // Cancelled with JobCancellationException... // Finally // Cancelled successfully //sampleEnd

-Notice, that in the above example join is used to wait for the cancellation to finish before we can proceed.
+Notice that join in the example above is used to wait for the cancellation to finish before we can proceed.
 Without this, we would have a race condition, and we would (most likely) see "Cancelled successfully" before "Cancelled..." and "Finally".
-That is why when we cancel a coroutine, we often also add join to wait for the cancellation to finish.
+This is why when we cancel a coroutine we often also add join to wait for the cancellation to finish.
 Since this is a common pattern, the kotlinx.coroutines library offers a convenient extension function with a self-descriptive name, cancelAndJoin5.

 public suspend fun Job.cancelAndJoin() { cancel() return join() }